Writings on Readings (with dated entries) and

 Feak, Christine B and Swales, John M. Positioning of the Research Writer, English in Today’s Research

-World, Writing Guide.
+World, A Writing Guide.
 University of Michigan, 2000.

-Feak, Christine B. and Swales, John M. Academic Writing for Graduate Students, Essential Tasks and Skills
+Feak, Christine B. and Swales, John M. Academic Writing for Graduate Students, Essential Tasks and Skills.

 University of Michigan, 2004.